truemail-rb/truemail-rack-docker-image/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The image is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## Code of Conduct